goldstein18/centpos/DEPLOYMENT.md

 ---

-Your CENTAdmin dashboard is now live and ready for production use! 🚀
+Your CENTPOS dashboard is now live and ready for production use! 🚀